hydroGR/evalhyd/__source/python/functions/evalhyd.evalp.rst

        t_msk: `numpy.ndarray`, optional
-           3D array of masks to generate temporal subsets of the whole streamflow time series (where True/False is used for the time steps to include/discard in a given subset).
+           3D array of masks to generate temporal subsets of the whole streamflow time series (where `True`/`False` is used for the time steps to include/discard in a given subset).
 If not provided, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
 If provided, as many sets of metrics are returned as they are masks provided.
            shape: (sites, subsets, time)

+           .. seealso:: :doc:`../../functionality/temporal-masking`

+       m_cdt: `numpy.ndarray`, optional
+           2D array of conditions to generate temporal subsets.
+Each condition consists in a string and can be specified on observed streamflow values or on time indices.
+If provided in combination with t_msk, the latter takes precedence.
+If not provided and neither is t_msk, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
+If provided, as many sets of metrics are returned as they are conditions provided.
+           shape: (sites, subsets)

+           .. seealso:: :doc:`../../functionality/conditional-masking`

    :Returns: